Oral Presentations

 Equipment

 Session room laptops are Windows-based with Microsoft Office.
 For better time management, presenters cannot use their own computers.
 Presentations should be brought along on USB memory devices and transferred to the session room laptop before the breakout session.
+See when you can hand in your presentation in the schedule below.

 Format